Prutkov-Alex/dot-files/README.md

 # dot-files
-My dotfiles and supplementary config folders for Zsh, vim, tmux, colortheme
+My dotfiles and supplementary config folders for Zsh, vim, tmux, colortheme and other configurations I am used to.

 ==Steps==
-1. Do not forget the .patch files after the deployment.

-==TODOS==
-* Write deployment script
+1. Run ./deploy.sh script.
+It will ask for sudo password if needed
+2. Layout settings are not deployed automatically.
+To make changes manually:
+	2.1.
+Diff the 'ru' file with one located at '/usr/share/X11/xkb/symbols/ru' and make sure you are satisfied with the changes.
+	2.2.
+Add 'Russian(Phonetic)' layout via 'Settings', or take a look at 'dconf dump "/org/gnome/desktop/input-sources/"' in case you are with headless setup.